veggiemonk/awesome-docker/README.md

 # Awesome Docker [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) [![Join the chat at https://gitter.im/veggiemonk/awesome-docker](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/veggiemonk/awesome-docker?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/veggiemonk/awesome-docker.svg?branch=master)](https://travis-ci.org/veggiemonk/awesome-docker)

-> A curated list of Docker resources and projects in
-Inspired by [@sindresorhus](https://github.com/sindresorhus)' [awesome][sindresorhus] and improved by these **[amazing contributors](https://github.com/veggiemonk/awesome-docker/graphs/contributors)**.
+> A curated list of Docker resources and projects Inspired by [@sindresorhus](https://github.com/sindresorhus)' [awesome][sindresorhus] and improved by these **[amazing contributors](https://github.com/veggiemonk/awesome-docker/graphs/contributors)**.

 It's now a github project because it's considerably easier for other people to edit, fix and expand on Docker using Github.
-Just click [README.md][editREADME].
+Just click [README.md][editREADME] to submit a [pull request][editREADME].
 If this list is not complete, you can [contribute][editREADME] to make it so.

 > **Please**, help organize these resources so that they are _easy to find_ and _understand_ for new comers.
-See how to **[Contribute](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)**
+See how to **[Contribute](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)** for tips!

-#### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
+#### *If you see a link here that is not (any longer) a good fit, please fix it by submitting a [pull request][editREADME] to improve this file.
 Thank you!*

+The creators and maintainers of this list do not receive and should not receive any forms of payment to accept a change made by any contributor.
+The goal of this repo is to index articles, learning materials and projects, not to advertise for profit. **All pull requests are merged by default** and removed if inapproriate or unavailable or fixed when necessary.

 # What is Docker ?